PaddlePaddle/PaddleCloud/doc/autoscale/experiment/README.md

 ### Resource utilization

 As shown in Case 2 in a general purpose cluster, the CPU utilization increased by 34.8% on average; During off-peak time, the CPU utilization even surged by 77.8%.

 Clearly, the compute resource reservoir in cluster prepared for rainy day is no longer necessary, because now your machine learning tasks are running in the very reservoir.
 When situation is getting tough, machine learning tasks will size itself down without fault and give resources back automatically.

 ### Average Pending time

 As showing in case 1 in a special purpose cluster, the average pending time reduced by XX% on average.
-Which means researchers are able to verify their algorithms XX% earlier than competitors.

 ### Improved the service quality with general purpose cluster